4 Structuring analytics projects

 - Deploying the results

-This can often be an iterative process.
-There could be numerous questions that you have to answer about what tools you will need, whether you have the internal resources, what is the return on investment, how long this will take, whether anybody will use it, whether we have done this before, and if so, what were the results, etc. This process is also more helpful when you are just beginning to do this work.
-The seasoned analyst will have a good idea of where to start on a project through experience.
+This can often be a recursive or iterative process.
+There are numerous questions that you have to answer about what tools you will need, whether you have the internal resources, what is the return-on-investment, how long will this take, will anybody use it, have we done this before and if so, what were the results.

 4.1 Defining goals

-Defining your goals can take time and effort.
-You’ll likely need to translate your product into an operational tactic that can be understood and leveraged by a functional unit of the business.
-For example, a Sales team may say they want to sell more tickets and need more leads.
+Defining your goals can be easy or difficult.
+You’ll likely need to be able to translate your product into an operational tactic that can be understood and leveraged by a functional unit of the business.
+For instance, a Sales team may say that they want to sell more tickets and they need more leads.
 A marketing team may say that they want to understand return on marketing investment.
 How do you translate these statements into a practical solution?
-Each request contains several questions.
+Each request contains a number of loaded questions.

-Several management techniques look for root causes.
-One is aptly named “5 Whys” (Serrat 2017).
+Why is the most important question to answer.
+There are several management techniques that look for root causes.
+One being the aptly named “5 Whys” (Serrat 2017).
 These subjects are outside the scope of this book.
-We should understand why we are doing something to devise a plan.
-It sounds obvious, and you should consider this a critical component of defining a goal as a part of the discovery process.
+The point here is that we need the context of why in order to devise a plan.
+You should consider this a critical component of defining a goal as a part of the discovery process.
 Let’s explore an example:

-Your ticket sales manager says “that they need more leads to sell more season tickets.”
+Your ticket sales manager says “that they need more leads so that they can sell more season tickets.”
 What is this person asking?
-It could be one of several things, and some of these things may have evolved from how that person is incentivized.
-It is always interesting to think about how incentives guide behavior (see Freakonomics: A rogue economist explores the hidden side of everything (Levitt 2005).
-So what could our sales manager be saying?
+It could be any number of things and some of these things may have evolved from how that person is incentivized.
+In fact, it is interesting to think about how incentives guide behavior (see Freakonomics: A rogue economist explores the hidden side of everything (Levitt 2005).
+This subject is also outside the scope of this book, but it was worth mentioning.
+So, what might our sales manager really be saying?

 - I want to make more phone calls.
-The number of calls causes us to sell more tickets.
+The numbers of calls causes us to sell more tickets.

-- Our current leads are not closing at the rate I need to hit my goals.
+- Our current leads are not closing at the rate I need in order to hit my goals.

-- I need more leads to keep my guys working.
+- I don’t have enough leads to keep my guys working.

-- I am out of ideas, and I am going to make my guys work harder.
+- I am out of ideas and because I am afraid and I am going to make my guys work harder.

-- I want to execute my job.
-So give me what I want.
+- I just want to execute my job.
+Just give me what I want.

-Let’s assume that the sales manager believes the number of calls directly correlates to the number of tickets sold.
-Why do they think this, and is this something that we can investigate?
-A simplistic method to explore this conclusion might be to see if the number of phone calls correlates with sales in any particular way.
-We could use formal and informal methods, but the easiest thing to do is put this data into tables and graphs.
+Let’s assume that the sales manager believes that the number of calls directly correlates to the number of tickets that are sold.
+Why do they think this and is this something that we can investigate?
+How could we do that?
+A simplistic method might be to look to see if the number of phone calls are correlated with sales in any particular way.
+There are formal and informal methods that we could use, but the easiest thing to do is to simply put this data into a couple of tables and graphs

 4.1.1 Identifying goals

-has three fields, and each row represents interactions with one customer.
-See ?FOSBAAS::aggregated_crm_data
+The data set aggregated_crm_data has three fields and each row represents interactions with one customer:

 - A repID corresponding to a specific rep

-- calls represent the number of calls the rep made to a specific person
+- calls represents the number of calls the rep made to a specific person

 - revenue represents the amount of revenue generated from the specific customer.